RostGull/openshift-express-quickstart/README.md

 To get started:

-1. Clone the repository
+1.Clone the repository

 ``git clone https://github.com/aunyks/openshift-express-quickstart.git ``

-2. Run the server locally.
+2.Run the server locally.
 It will bind to localhost:3000

 `` npm test ``

-3. Make your changes, then push to your Openshift remote!
+3.Make your changes, then push to your Openshift remote!